Constitution And Statement of Faith

 - By the request of any member who wishes to withdraw from the fellowship of Emmanuel Baptist Church.

-Membership in Emmanuel Baptist Church shall be subject to revocation upon the recommendation of the Pastor and/or Deacons after Scriptural discipline has failed to correct unscriptural and hurtful conduct and doctrine.
-In case of persistent repetition of conduct unbecoming to professing Christians and in every case involving gross immorality, a member shall be excommunicated from the fellowship of Emmanuel Baptist Church and his name removed from the roll.
+Membership in Emmanuel Baptist Church shall be subject to revocation upon the recommendation of the elders and two thirds majority vote of the membership gathered at a members meeting after Scriptural discipline has failed to correct unscriptural and hurtful conduct and doctrine.
+In case of persistent repetition of conduct unbecoming to professing Christians and in every case involving gross immorality, a member shall be excommunicated from the fellowship of Emmanuel Baptist Church and his/her name removed from the roll.

 ARTICLE V – GOVERNMENT